PaulVanSchayck/ha-nl-weather/README.md

 You'll receive copies of all keys via e-mail as well.

+> [!IMPORTANT]
-> ⚠️ The API keys you receive look very similar for all services.
+> The API keys you receive look very similar for all services.
 This is correct.
 The end and beginning of the keys will be the same, but the middle does differ.

 ### Step 2.
 Add the integration and enter your API keys
 Add the integration via **Settings → Devices & Services → Add Integration → NL Weather**